 For full information on room move dos and don'ts, including:

-- speaking to College Masters about noise issues
+- speaking to College Life Team about any pastoral or personal issues

 - speaking to Housekeeping about room cleanliness issues

 - informal exchanges of rooms are not permitted and may result in fines